Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Walmart Labs, Google.

 Squares of Sorted Array.
-Given a sorted list of integers, compute and give the output in sorted order.
+Given a zorted list of integers, compute and give the output in zorted order.

 For example, given [-9, -2, 0, 2, 3], return [0, 4, 4, 9, 81].